Win11Strove/babylon-chain/x/btclightclient/README.md

 The BTC light client module is essentially a BTC light client that maintains the canonical header chain of Bitcoin.

-Babylon chain needs to know about different events happening on Bitcoin chain.
+Babylon chain needs to know about different events happening on the Bitcoin chain.
 To make it possible in a secure way, Babylon needs to know the current state of the Bitcoin chain i.e., what is the canonical chain of the Bitcoin network.